changlinli/tictactoe-haskell/README.md

 Running Tests
 -------------

-This game comes with a suite of tests, in case you think that you can write a better or faster AI or otherwise improve the game.
+This game comes with a suite of tests.
 To run these tests, it's first necessary to install some dependencies which the game itself does not need.
 These can be done simply via